As someone who used to work as a wedding planner, Victoria has seen many weddings. She hopes to help others make wedding planning easier.

-What Is a Wedding Venue?
+Choosing a Wedding Venue?

-These places typically market themselves online and in wedding magazines as “wedding venues,” and include locations such as hotels, warehouses, art galleries, and fancy buildings with columns and gardens featuring different rooms and areas specifically setup for weddings.
+These places typically market themselves online and in wedding magazines as “wedding venues,” and include locations such as hotels, warehouses, art galleries, and fancy buildings with columns and gardens featuring different rooms and areas specifically set up for weddings.

 This doesn’t mean that a great location such as your backyard, a friend or family member’s home, a field, the middle of the woods, a mountaintop, or even the middle of a lake, that doesn’t have amenities, a staff, or even a required contract, can’t also be a wedding venue.
-All a location truly needs in order to qualify as a venue, is room for a bride, a groom, an officiant, and two witnesses to stand, sit, swim, fly, fall, lay down, or simply occupy.
+All a location truly needs to qualify as a venue is room for a bride, a groom, an officiant, and two witnesses to stand, sit, swim, fly, fall, lay down, or simply occupy.

 We will look at both types of wedding venues, traditional and non-traditional, (Traditional meaning what everyone typically uses) with a focus on traditional.

 Ideas for Some Truly Unique Wedding Venues

 - Cruise ship

 - Dude ranch